chrishull/github2/README.md

 # github2
 Github public repo

 Small code snippets and projects dating back as far as 2004.
 This is from the oldest part of my personal source repo.
+Despite what the github tag says this code is written in C/C++ Python, Java and assembly.

 WebVideoDatabase:  A RESTful library API for my ancient VHS (now mp3) collection.
 Uses JAX-RS Jersey / Tomcat / SQL.
 Will have an Angular front end so videos can be searched, meta data edited, and played via browser or QTPlayer.